 - Explosion-proof characteristic of the medium.

 - Cost is low as compare to other systems.

 - Fire-proof characteristic of the medium.

 - Possibilities of easy but reliable in remote controlling.

 Applications of Pneumatic Systems

-Some of the important applications of the pneumatic systems as follow:
+Some of the important applications of the pneumatic systems are as follow:

 - Using for packing.